chrispan68/SymbolTables/java-syntax-interpreter/README.md

 ```

 ## Other Notes
 I could have used regular expressions but those would defeat the purpose: I wanted to build as much from scratch as possible.
 In the future, one feature I may add is the ability to parse self-modifying code just as allowed by lisp macros or python's lambda expressions.
+Also, I may extend the interpreter so that it can handle floating-point arithmetic and non-numerical syntax such as conditionals, control loops, and assignments.